gazayas/card-game/readme.md

 `$ ruby main.rb`

 #Rules
-The object of the game is to get the most cards.
+The object of the game is to get the most cards.<br/>
 <strong>春 = Spring</strong><br/>
 <strong>夏 = Summer</strong><br/>
 <strong>秋 = Fall</strong><br/>